By Vito Teti

 Toronto was a kind of expansion of my home, of my neighborhood (ruga ): it was my village beyond my village.
 Just in these last months, together with Salvatore Piermarini , before he passed away, we organized pictures and stories of almost forty years of explorations in our World Village of Toronto.
 This project now goes on, thanks to the commitment and generosity of Alberto Gangemi.

 For me to remain, therefore, is indissolubly connected to leaving, traveling, emigration, returns, whether real or imagined.
-To remain, to leave, to return are all different aspects of a same phenomenon that concerns all parts of the world and that in our times assumes specific features: we live in places that are depopulated every day and that at the same time are places of possible hospitality, places that call us back.
+To remain, to leave, to return are all different aspects of the same phenomenon that concerns all parts of the world and that in our times assumes specific features: we live in places that are depopulated every day and that at the same time are places of possible hospitality, places that call us back.
 In “what remains”—in the search for memories, slivers, traces and signs of the past—I have never looked for an improbable lost world, possibly an uncontaminated Eden.
 Because one can never go back, and because we always begin from the present we have received; for that present we are responsible, and in that present we have to invent and to look for a path, one that never carries us backwards.

 “What remains,” for me, as I have written, means to search and to gather together, with pietas, fragments, memories, stories, teachings of a gone world in order to give them a meaning in the present, to redeem a past which often has been repressed, to have at our backs villages and universes that we can refer to during new journeys.
 In these days, many commentaries oscillate between nostalgia, the myth of the past and apocalyptic ideas, cheap optimism with slogans such as “nothing will be like it was before,” “everything will pass,” “this is the occasion to change lifestyle.”
 I have often read in these positions much good faith, but also much rhetoric.
 Ever since I was a child, I have been living in situations where I was told that, after this event, everything would surely change.
 And everything changed, but nothing changed: humanity seems incapable of learning from the past or of slowing down; when the fear passes, everyone starts running again.